-The Alps are not just beautiful natural areas but a complex reality where 14 million people live.
-Two thirds of the alpine population live in middle to small-scale cities, one third in rural areas.
+The Alps are not just beautiful natural areas but a complex reality where 14 million people live: two third of the alpine population lives in middle and small-sized cities, one third in rural areas.
 Industry, agriculture and services co-exist and characterize the development opportunities.
-Sustainable rural development in the Alps is not independent of this complexity nor are the multiple challenges which vary across the local and regional situations.
+Sustainable rural development in the Alps is not independent on this complexity and the multiple challenges which vary across the local and regional situations.
 Still, certain common aspects can be identified across the Alps, such as a functional interdependence of rural areas with urban areas as well as demographic change.

 The alpine region is a "living space in change".

-Interestingly, adaptation, cooperation and the ability to look beyond customary borders is necessary for the people living in the Alps, but was also necessary for the experts which drafted this report, since the topic of "Sustainable rural development and innovation", cuts across all administrative, political and economic sectors, not to mention that the topic of energy and climate change also had to be considered.
+Interestingly, adaptation, cooperation and the ability to look beyond customary borders is necessary for the people living in the Alps, but was also necessary for the experts which drafted this report, since the topic of "Sustainable rural development and innovation", cuts across all administrative, political and economic sectors, not to forget that also the topic of energy and climate change had to be considered.